arillo/Backbone.Facetr/README.md

 	Facetr(collection).facet('Name.FirstName');

-Theoretically there is no depth limit for a Dot Notation expression (e.g. PropertyName1.PropertyName2...PropertyNameN), only limitation being the common sense.
+Theoretically there is no depth limit for a Dot Notation expression (e.g. PropertyName1.PropertyName2...PropertyNameN), the only limitation being the common sense.

 A facet can only be added on a Backbone Model or object property having any of the following value types: